-Early Life: He was born Charles Robert Schwab, Jr. on July 29, 1937, in Sacramento, California.
-He is the son of Terrie and Llyod Schwab.
-He attended Santa Barbara High School in Santa Barbara, California and was captain of the golf team.
-He graduated from Stanford University in 1959 when a B.A. in Economics.
+Early Life: Charles Robert Schwab, Jr. was born on July 29, 1937, in Sacramento, California.
+His family relocated to Santa Barbara, California during his childhood.
+He went to Santa Barbara High School where he was captain of the golf team.
+In 1959, he received his bachelor's degree in Economica from Stanford.
 He was a member of the Sigma Nu fraternity.
-He attended graduate school at Stanford and got his Master of Business Administration degree.
+He also got his MBA at Stanford.

 Personal Life: Schwab was married to Susan Cotter Schwab and had three children, Charles Jr. "Sandy", Carrie, and Virginia before divorcing.
 He married Helen O'Neill had had two children, Michael and Helen.

 Schwab also serves as the chair on the board of trustees for the San Francisco Museum of Modern Art.

 He is an avid golfer with a 7.4 handicap.